repsandcode/AstronomyPictureOfAnyDay/README.md

 # AstronomyPictureOfAnyDay

-1. Pick a Day
+1. Pick a day
 2. See NASA's astronomy picture of that date
-3. Smile
+3. Smile 🙂